Belle and Sebastian: Write About Love and Girls In Peacetime Want to Dance (2010–2016)

 On 17 July 2010, the band performed their first UK gig in almost four years to a crowd of around 30,000 at Latitude Festival in Henham Park, Southwold.
 They performed two new songs, "I Didn't See It Coming" and "I'm Not Living in the Real World".

 Their eighth studio album, released in the UK and internationally on 25 September 2010, was titled Write about Love.
 The first single from the album, as well as the record's title track "Write about Love", was released in the US on 7 September 2010.
 Write about Love entered the UK albums chart in its first week of release, peaking at No. 8 as of 19 October 2010.
-Norah Jones is featured on the track "Little Lou, Ugly Jack, Prophet John".
+Norah Jones is featured on the track "Little Lou, Ugly Jack, Prophet John", and Carey Mulligan sings on the title track.

 In December 2010 Belle and Sebastian curated the sequel to the Bowlie Weekender in the form of Bowlie 2 presented by All Tomorrow's Parties.

 In 2013, Pitchfork TV released an hour-long documentary in February, directed by RJ Bentler which focused on the band's 1996 album If You're Feeling Sinister, as well as the formation and early releases of the band.
 The documentary featured interviews with every member that was present on the album, as well as several archival photos and videos from the band's early days.
 The band compiled a second compilation album The Third Eye Centre which included the B-sides and rarities released after Push Barman to Open Old Wounds, from the albums Dear Catastrophe Waitress, The Life Pursuit, and Write about Love.
 In an interview at the end of 2013, Mick Cooke confirmed he had left the band on good terms.

 The band received an 'Outstanding Contribution to Music Award' at the NME Awards 2014.

 In 2014, the band returned to the studio, recording in Atlanta, Georgia for their ninth studio album, along with announcing tour dates for various festivals and concerts across the world during 2014.
 Their ninth album Girls in Peacetime Want to Dance was released on 19 January 2015.
 It was their first album with Dave McGowan, who had been their touring bassist since 2011.

 The Belle and Sebastian song "There's Too Much Love" forms much of the soundtrack for the Brazilian film The Way He Looks, about a blind, gay teenage boy and his friends, released in 2014.

 Belle and Sebastian performed at the Glastonbury Festival on 28 June 2015, on 'The Other Stage' and at O2 Academy, Glasgow in March 2017 which was televised in the UK as part of the 'BBC 6 MUSIC Presents Festival'.